Subscribe Now

 Sad Romance – Ckay

-CKay’s romantic adventures are articulated musically in “Sad Romance”.
+CKay’s romantic adventures are articulated musically in “Sad Romance.”
 The Album sheds light on Love, Romance, Sensual desires, and heartbreaks.

 “You” and “Mmadu” are songs expressing admiration for a lover.
-CKay assures his love interest that they will have wonderful sexual adventures till they are both satisfied.
+CKay assures his love interest that they will have extraordinary sexual adventures till they are both satisfied.
 With a flurry of piano notes and a slow Amapiano beat, Ckay brings his desires to life.
 His slurred, sensuous voice makes the vulgar words sound seductive.

 Two lovers express their love for one another in the slow-tempo love ballad “Come Close” feat.
 Ayra Starr.
 This song created a romantic atmosphere on many levels, with the trumpet playing a magical supporting role.
 The mix of Ckay and Ayra Starr’s seductive vocals gives the song a nostalgic vibe.

 In WATAWI, CKay avoids talking about love and sings about situationships.
-Davido adds his upbeat attitude to the music, and Focalistic performed his lines over amapiano rhythms, which changed the mood of the music.
+Davido added his upbeat attitude to the music, and Focalistic performed his lines over amapiano rhythms, which changed the mood of the music.

-In the song “By now,” Ckay confronts his lover and tells her that they should have made love instead of flirting and teasing each other.
+In the song “By Now,” Ckay confronts his lover and tells her they should have made love instead of flirting and teasing each other.
 He goes on to describe his sexual intentions for her.
 His words, “We suppose don fuck by now, How you go dey tease me.” shows his frustration.

 Ckay addresses his imperfections and how he hurt his lover in the song “Lose You” feat.
 Ronisia.
-He expressed how everyone makes mistakes and how it would hurt if she leaves.
-Ronisia proceeded to sing in French as she described how he had messed with her emotions and how she wants him to feel the same pain.
+He expressed how everyone makes mistakes and how it would hurt if she left.
+Ronisia proceeded to sing in French as she described how he had messed with her emotions and how she wanted him to feel the same pain.
 The lyrics’ flawless pidgin and French fusion effectively convey the message of pain.

 9/10